-Tickets can be purchased through the Long Beach Ballet “Hotline” at (877) 852-3177, and the Long Beach Performing Arts Center Main Box Office, and online through the Long Beach Ballet website, www.LongBeachNutcracker.com.
-Family-friendly ticket prices start at $34.00 – $78.00 with a special VIP Package also available.
+Tickets can be purchased through Ticketmaster and the Long Beach Convention Center Main Box Office.
+Visit www.LongBeachNutcracker.com for more information.
+Family-friendly ticket prices range from $34.00 – $78.00 with a special VIP Package also available.
 Discounts are available for groups of 15 or more.

 ABOUT THE LONG BEACH BALLET